bjucs/bjucs/README.md

 Here's some insight into my ongoing professional, academic, and personal life:

-*🍌 I'm a current Junior Developer at Amazon
+*🍌 I'm a current Junior Software Developer at Amazon

 *☝️ Prior to Amazon, I interned at Capital One 🏛 and Stryker Medical 🩺